dvdgeisler/DirigeraClient/README.md

 ### How to contribute

 The most significant pain point is the limitation of the API data model.
-You can help us to improve it to support progressively more devices.
+You can help us to improve it, and to support progressively more devices.

 To do so, run the [Dump Application](dirigera-client-dump/src/main/java/de/dvdgeisler/iot/dirigera/client/dump/DumpApplication.java).
 This application reads the data model of your DIRIGERA and outputs it as JSON.
 Based on the dump,